luna-edu/userintent/README.md

 # userintent

-# Running Scripts for User Intent Mining using TextGNN and Hard-Negative Sampling in Conversation for Intelligent Diagnosis
+# Code for User Intent Mining using TextGNN and Hard-Negative Sampling in Conversation for Intelligent Diagnosis